 Whether secret formulas or synchronicities, cosmic milestones or eclipses, polar bears or polymaths, Kevin Bacon or the Beatles, we covered quite the variety on these pages.
 But I specifically wanted to revisit my inaugural blog post The Second C.

-In that post I told a story from ancient times with a cast of characters that included a Wise King from one land and a Great Leader from another (I won’t repeat the story here).
-It included a lesson that proved particularly edifying – that through dedication and discipline, one can surpass inherent shortcomings and attain great heights, a testament to hope and self-improvement.
+In that post I told a story from ancient times with a cast of characters that included a Wise King from one land and a Great Leader from another.
+It provided a lesson that proved particularly edifying – that through dedication and discipline, one can surpass inherent shortcomings and attain great heights, a testament to hope and self-improvement.

-Then I took a look at the story through the lens of an actuary, employing a framework of data, assumptions and models; as it turned out, there was a key assumption that had a bias leading to an initial faulty understanding, which thankfully the Wise King was able to uncover (you really should read the story and my analysis!).
+Then I took a look at the story through the lens of an actuary, employing a framework of data, assumptions and models; as it turned out, there was a key assumption that had a bias leading to an initial faulty understanding, which thankfully the Wise King was able to uncover.

 But then I took it a step further looking at the story as a consulting actuary.
 From this perspective, the Wise King discerned the truth not through analytical analysis, but through personal engagement with the Great Leader, providing us with a lesson in communication and connection, of forging connections through interaction, conversation and engagement.